 The pool includes four water-slides, a diving board and a children's pool for younger swimmers.
 The pool is also open for public swimming and private parties on some evenings.
 Call 785-671-3966 for more information.

-There are plenty of terrific places to eat near Kansas Country Inn.
-Here are a few of our favorites.
+There are plenty of terrific places to get food near Kansas Country Inn.
+Here are a few of our favorites:

 Rising above the plains in Gove County in western Kansas is Monument Rocks, a series of large chalk formations formed some 80 million years ago.